netdata/netdata/database/engine/README.md

 An important observation is that RAM usage depends on both the `page cache size` and the `dbengine disk space` options.

+### Example:

+Let's say we have 1 Netdata Master Node with 10 slaves.
+I want to save the data for 1 week without downsampling, and afterwards I will downsample to 1 sample per 5 minutes.

+For the archiving I will be using the Backends functionality, so we wont't elaborate any further here.

+For the one week's worth of data, I will have 10 DB engine instances for the *Slaves* and 1 for the *Master*.

+Each Slave saves 2000 metrics/s, and Master Node only 1000/s.

+Thus, taking into account that for 4000 metrics/s the default settings will save 1 day, with 2000 metrics/s I will save for 2 days.

+Final Disk Space = (256 * 10 slaves * 7 days ) / 2 + (256 * 7 * 1 Master) / 4 MiB

+Final RAM usage = (10 slaves + 1 Master)* (32 * 1.049 * 10^6) Page cache size + (2000 dimensions * 10 slaves * 4096 * 2 ) + (#pages-on-disk * 4096 * 0.03) + (1000 dimensions * 1 Master * 4096 * 2 ) + (#pages-on-disk * 4096 * 0.03) bytes

 ## File descriptor requirements

 The Database Engine may keep a **significant** amount of files open per instance (e.g. per streaming slave or master server).
 When configuring your system you should make sure there are at least 50 file descriptors available per `dbengine` instance.

-Netdata allocates 25% of the available file descriptors to its Database Engine instances.
-This means that only 25% of the file descriptors that are available to the Netdata service are accessible by dbengine instances.
-You should take that into account when configuring your service or system-wide file descriptor limits.
+*Netdata allocates 25% of the available file descriptors to its Database Engine instances.* This means that only 25% of the file descriptors that are available to the Netdata service are accessible by dbengine instances.

+You should take
+that into account when configuring your service or system-wide file descriptor limits.
 You can roughly estimate that the Netdata service needs 2048 file descriptors for every 10 streaming slave hosts when streaming is configured to use `memory mode = dbengine`.